Multimodal Self-Supervised Learning for Medical Image Analysis: Method

 where $\Tau_{R}(X) = X \oslash (X\mathbf{1}_{N}\mathbf{1}^\top_N)$ and $\Tau_{C}(X) = X \oslash (\mathbf{1}_{N}\mathbf{1}^\top_N X)$ are the row and column normalization operators, respectively.
 The element-wise division is denoted by $\oslash$, and $\mathbf{1}^\top_N \in \mathbb{N}^N$ is an $N$ dimensional vector of ones.

 Assuming an input set of patches $P = \{p_1, p_2, ..., p_N\}$, where $P \in \mathbb{R}^{N \times l \times l}$ represents a puzzle that consists of $N$ square patches, and $l$ is the patch length.
 We pass each element in $P$ through a network $G$, which processes every patch independently and produces a single output feature vector with length $N$.
 By concatenating together these feature vectors obtained for all region sets, we obtain an $N \times N$ matrix, which is then passed to the Sinkhorn operator to obtain the soft permutation matrix $S$.
 Formally, the network $G$ learns the mapping $G: P \rightarrow S$, where $S \in [0,1]^{N \times N}$ is the soft permutation matrix, which is applied to the scrambled input $P$ to reconstruct the image $P_{rec}$.

-The network $G$ is then trained by minimizing the mean square error (MSE) between the sorted ground-truth $P^*$ and the reconstructed version $P_{rec}$ of the scrambled input, as in the puzzle-solving loss formula below:
+The network $G$ is then trained by minimizing the mean squared error (MSE) between the sorted ground-truth $P^*$ and the reconstructed version $P_{rec}$ of the scrambled input, as in the loss formula below:

 where $\theta$ corresponds to the network parameters, and $K$ is the total number of training puzzles.
-After obtaining the network parameters $\theta$, the yielded representations capture different tissue structures across the given modalities as a consequence of the multimodal puzzle-solving.
-Therefore, they can be employed in downstream tasks by simply fine-tuning them on target domains.
+After obtaining the network parameters $\theta$, the yielded representations capture different tissue structures across the given modalities as a consequence of the multimodal puzzle solving.
+Therefore, the learned representations can be employed in downstream tasks by a simple fine-tuning on target domains, in an annotation-efficient regime.
+Our proposed approach is depicted in figure~\ref{fig_big}.